hnarayanan/shpotify/README.md

 * Eric Martin
 * Peter Fonseca

-If you're interested in contributing too, please consider addressing some of the [issues people have previously reported](https://github.com/hnarayanan/shpotify/issues) and [submitting a pull
+If you’re interested in contributing too, please consider addressing some of the [issues people have previously reported](https://github.com/hnarayanan/shpotify/issues) and [submitting a pull